NanoComp/meep/doc/docs/Scheme_User_Interface.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 By default, Meep turns off support for material dispersion, nonlinearities, and similar properties if none of the objects in `geometry` have materials with these properties &mdash; since they are not needed, it is faster to omit their calculation.
 This doesn't work however if you use a `material-function`: materials via a user-specified function of position instead of just geometric objects.
 If your material function only returns a nonlinear material, for example, Meep won't notice this unless you tell it explicitly via `extra-materials`. `extra-materials` is a list of materials that Meep should look for in the computational cell in addition to any materials that are specified by geometric objects.
 You should list any materials other than scalar dielectrics that are returned by `material-function` here.

 The following require a bit more understanding of the inner workings of Meep to use.
-See also [SWIG wrappers](#swig-wrappers).
+See also [SWIG Wrappers](#swig-wrappers).

 **`structure` [`meep::structure*`]**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;